stanford-crfm/helm/docs/code.md

 4. Add a new class `<Name of tokenizer>WindowService` in file `<Name of tokenizer>_window_service.py`.
    Follow what we did for `GPTJWindowService`.
 5. Import the new `WindowService` and map the model(s) to it in `WindowServiceFactory`.

+## HEIM (text-to-image evaluation)

+The overall code structure is the same as HELM's.

+When adding new scenarios and metrics for image generation, place the Python files under the `image_generation` package (e.g., `src/helm/benchmark/scenarios/image_generation`).